beyondeye/tdigest_kotlin_multiplatform/typescript_tests/libs/tdigest-kt/README.md

 # TDigest for kotlin multiplatform

-This is a port of the [TDigest algorithm](https://github.com/tdunning/t-digest) to kotlin multiplatform that outputs a javascript code
+This is a full port of the reference implementation of [TDigest algorithm](https://github.com/tdunning/t-digest) to kotlin multiplatform
-You can install this library  with
+(original code retrieved May 2019) that outputs javascript code, with typescript type definitions You can install this library  with
 ```commandline
 npm i tdigest-kt